ThomasChung/thomaschung.github.io/_posts/2020-09-12-ergodox-layout.md

 ![](/images/ergodox-final.jpg)

 Things that went through my mind to get here:

-* I like the 6 on the left hand side.
-Probably becuase I've typed on-and-off with the [Microsoft Natural Keyboard](https://en.wikipedia.org/wiki/Microsoft_ergonomic_keyboards#/media/File:MicrosoftNaturalKeyboardGen1.jpg) for many years.
+* I like the `6` on the left hand side probably becuase I've typed on a [Microsoft Natural Keyboard](https://en.wikipedia.org/wiki/Microsoft_ergonomic_keyboards#/media/File:MicrosoftNaturalKeyboardGen1.jpg) for many many years.
-* I couldn't have the ESC key on the top left anymore but it wanted it on the top left of something so I put it on the top left of the right hand side
+* I couldn't have the `ESC` key on the top left anymore but it wanted it on the top left of something so I put it on the top left of the right hand side
-* I split the arrows keys, Left/Right on the left half on the keyboard and Up/Down on the right so I could easily hit either pair with the Super modifier on the other hand.
+* I split the arrows keys, Left/Right on the left half on the keyboard and Up/Down on the right so I could easily hit either pair with the `SUPER` modifier on the other hand.
 * I chose not to have momentary layer shifts only (need to keep a finger on the layer switch key).
 This way, I could never get "lost".